 by Texas Homesteader

 When we obtained our remote-pasture property last year I knew there was once an old homestead on the property years ago – the house long gone now.
 I love that this property also has an old 1880’s barn.
 That’s my favorite barn era and I’m so blessed to have two of these beautiful old barns now!
-I’m ready to roll up my sleeves & restore this beautiful structure to its previous glory much like we did years ago with the 1880’s barn here on our ranch.
+I’m ready to roll up my sleeves & restore this beautiful structure to its previous glory much like we did years ago with the 1880’s barn here on our homestead.

-In walking around the property I can see the original animal pens and where old outbuildings were erected – I can dream of the lives once lived on this very land.
-I know where the house once stood and I can see the overgrown layout they apparently used for their pens, garden area, and what appeared to be an orchard with some kind of fruit trees – only a tangled thicket now.
+In walking around the property I can see the original animal pens and where old outbuildings were erected.
+I can almost see the lives once lived on this very land.
+There’s remnants of the old house, probably bulldozed down decades ago.
+Standing there I can see the overgrown layout they apparently used for their pens, garden area, and what appeared to be an orchard with some kind of fruit trees – only a tangled thicket now.

 The master naturalists studied pictures I sent them of the limb structure & the leaves.
 These trees had thick, heavy, glossy-green leaves.
 I found it interesting that there were three veins running the length of each leaf.

 They also studied the photos of the bark looking for clues to the tree’s identity.

 The immature fruit emerged around May/June, looking much like an olive in size, shape and color.

 Inside each tiny fruit was a small pit, sharply pointed at both ends.

 In late August, the fruits began to ripen, turning mottled green/dark red at first, then a deep red/brown color.
 They seemed very sweet to the taste, and the texture was similar to a spongy apple.
 The taste was also somewhat similar to apple, but much sweeter.